tyler-utah/academic-kickstart-1/content/authors/admin/_index.md

 #- Visitors
 ---

-<i> I am excited to announce that I will be starting Fall of 2020 at
-University of California, Santa Cruz (UCSC) as an Assistant Professor in Computer Science! </i>
+I am an Assistant Professor (starting Summer 2020) at University of California, Santa Cruz (UCSC) in The Department of Computer Science and Engineering.

-I am a Post Doc researcher at Princeton University working in <a href="http://www.princeton.edu/~mrm/"> Margaret Martonosi</a>'s group.
 My research interests are in concurrency: programming, modeling, testing, and architecture.
-In particular, I am interested in exploring new heterogeneous architectures and how programming models can enable development of secure and efficient applications.
+In particular, I am interested in exploring new programming models that enable development of correct and efficient applications on interesting (i.e. new or emerging) architectures.

-I am working on the <a href="http://decades.cs.princeton.edu/">
-DECADES </a> project which is funded as part of the software defined hardware (SDH) project.

-My previous research focused on GPU programming, namely modeling the semantics of fine-grained thread interactions and using these insights to provide efficient and portable synchronisation idiom implementations.
+I see GPGPU programming as pragmatic avenue to explore different ideas in concurrency (and also programming GPUs is fun!).
+Given this, much of my work is framed using GPGPU.
+I am an invited individual contributer to the Khronos Group where we think about how to evolve official standards.

+**I am currently looking for PhD students; please message me if the above description interests you!!**

-I received my PhD from the <a href="http://multicore.doc.ic.ac.uk/">
+Previously, I was a Post Doc at Princeton working in [Margaret Martonosi](http://www.princeton.edu/~mrm/)'s group.
+I received my PhD from the
-Multicore Programming Group </a> at Imperial College London supervised by Alastair Donaldson.
-Previously, I worked with Ganesh Gopalakrishnan and Zvonimir Rakamaric at University of Utah.
+[Multicore Programming Group](http://multicore.doc.ic.ac.uk/) at Imperial College London supervised by Alastair Donaldson.
+Even earlier, I worked with Ganesh Gopalakrishnan and Zvonimir Rakamaric at University of Utah for my undergad and MS.